Today (May 7, 2014): Review of COMO Parrot Cay, a spa heaven in the Caribbean (Turks & Caicos).

 TIPS FOR FUTURE GUESTS & SAVE MONEY

-- Save money: enjoy exclusive and complimentary VIP amenities (upgrade on arrival, daily continental breakfast, one a la carte lunch for 2 persons, early check-in and late check-out) when you book your stay at Parrot Cay via a Virtuoso travel agent.
+- Save money: enjoy free VIP amenities when booking your stay at COMO Parrot Cay via a Virtuoso (upgrade on arrival, daily continental breakfast, one a la carte lunch for 2 persons, early check-in and late check-out).

-- This is the place to splurge for a spa service if you never had one before in your life.
+- This is the place to splurge on a spa treatment, even if you never had one before in your life.

-- Book a package inclusive of breakfast, or, even better, half board (since you are stuck to the resort’s restaurants, which is not a bad thing).
+- Book a package inclusive of breakfast, or, even better, half board (since you are stuck to the resort’s restaurants, although that is not a bad thing).

 - Read my tips for preparing your trip in time.